shenyaojin/NieR-Cursors/README.md

 # NieR Style Cursors
 Uses Blender 2.83, xcursorgen, imagemagick, and of course common bash tools like `bc`.
 Building for windows also needs Python 3.
-- from SY Jin: this new branch is tested in ubuntu 22.04, I changed few lines of code to make it run properly on machine.
+- from **SY Jin**: this new branch is tested in ubuntu 22.04, I changed few lines of code to make it run properly on machine.
-- Of course, you still need to install those dependence as the author saying, just using apt/yum.
+- from **SY Jin**: Of course, you still need to install those dependence as the author saying, just using apt/yum.
-- This version is undoubtly the most beautiful one I've ever seen.
+- from **SY Jin**: This version is undoubtly the most beautiful one I've ever seen.
 That's to  Beinsezii!
 I appreciate your work!

 Now has prebuilt release archives bundled!
 ## Preview Images